miburke/dci-rhel-agent/README.md

 local_repo_ip has been replaced with machine_network_ip.

-Both beaker_lab.jumpbox_fqdn and beaker_lab.labcontroller_fqdn have been dropped.
+Both lab.jumpbox_fqdn and lab.labcontroller_fqdn have been dropped.

 The dnsmasq configuration for the Test Network is now stored in /etc/dnsmasq.d  The playbooks will create the new config automatically but you will need to remove the entries in /etc/NetworkManager/dnsmasq.d